 During the chardham yatra, you will experience simple and nourishing food prepared by local communities.
 These meals are designed to keep you warm and energized in the mountain climate.

-A nutritious dish made from spinach and fenugreek leaves, perfect after a long travel day.
+Kafuli - A Healthy Green Curry [Best During Cold Weather]:- A nutritious curry made from spinach and fenugreek leaves, perfect for restoring energy and warmth after long mountain travel.

 Essential Do’s and Don’ts for Chardham Yatra